alexyuly/ViewScript-Runtime/README.md

 ```
 Component `To-do List`

-Keeps list of `to-do item`
+Has list of `to-do item`

-Has form of `to-do item`
+New form of `to-do item`
   Content =
-  - Has label
+  - New label
       Content =
       - "New To-do:"
-      - Has input
+      - New input
           Name = "content"

-  - Has button
+  - New button
       Type = "submit"
       Content = "Add to list"